mims-harvard/patient-safety/README.md

 ### Data for running
 In our scripts, datasets in pickle format are directly used to generate results.
-However, for preview and broader use, we also supply all required datasets in non-language-specific format ([CSV version](#csv))
+However, for preview and broader use, we also supply all required datasets in non-language-specific format ([CSV version](#csv)).
+See instructions for use these `.pk` files [here](#usepk).

 #### Patient safety dataset